Politics

 Currently, politics are about creating and maintaining division, a psychopathic tool inviting you to assign blame to others, to ensure you will never focus on the psychopaths responsible for the problem.

-A few days ago, a friend and former lefty who like myself never veered to the right, suggested I watch a podcast video.
-The three men who co-host pointed to the inaccuracies in the criticisms from the left-wing media about the film, and showed examples, starting out with a clip in which a CNN newscaster, in a question, states:
+A few days ago, a friend suggested a podcast video.
+Three co-hosts point to inaccuracies in the criticisms from the left-wing media about the film “Sound of Freedom,” showing a clip in which a CNN newscaster states:

 “He [Tim Ballard] doesn’t really hide his association with this really wild plot that involves drinking the blood of children and things like that.”